meeroslav/missing.manual/src/blog/cooking-with-rxjs/index.md

       )
     )

-It’s now bit clear that heating the butter in the pan and beating the eggs can be parallelized.
+It’s now a bit clear that heating the butter in the pan and beating the eggs can be parallelized.
 We also see that we should only serve once** **the mixture had thickened.
 Also, we must stir the mixture in the medium heated pan until thickened.

 If we consider that stirring the mixture does the same thing as beating (mixing) them we could even do this: